aaronNGi/jj/README.md

 └── server.log
 ```

 `server.log` is where all non-channel specific messages go.
-Instead of spamming `server.log` with the servers message of the day every time the user connects, it is instead written to the file called `motd`.
-The file named `in` is a named pipe used for sending messages to the IRC server.
+Instead of spamming `server.log` with the servers message of the day, every time the user connects, it is instead written to the file called `motd`.
+The file named `in` is a named pipe, used for sending messages to the IRC server.
 The `channels` directory contains log files of channels and private messages.

 ### Input Commands